Renault Arkana Review & Prices

 Things improve when you hit the motorway.
 It’s pretty comfortable once you start going faster, and the blind spot monitoring you get on Techno models compensates for the lack of over-the-shoulder visibility.

 If you spend a lot of time on the motorway, you might fancy adaptive cruise control to automatically keep you a safe distance from the car in front.
-Well this feature only comes on the top-spec Esprit Alpine model.
-All models do get standard cruise control.
+Well, this feature only comes on the top-spec Esprit Alpine models although all other versions do get standard cruise control.

 On a twisty road